What are common problems associated with Varicose Veins?

 Small varicose veins can be a cosmetic concern, and this is a very real problem for women who want to feel confident about their appearance and enjoy an active Australian lifestyle – wear skirts or shorts, or go to the beach.
-However, it is also often the case that people with spider veins are on their way towards greater vein problems.
+However, it is also often the case that people with spider veins are on their way towards greater veins problems.

 Larger veins can give rise to symptoms such as aching, heavy, dragging, swollen and restless legs.
 Itching and cramps can also occur.
 Severe and long-term pressure inside the veins can lead to eczema or a rash around the ankle, ankle swelling, skin pigmentation and even ulceration.